reconbot/graphql-lambda-subscriptions/README.md

 ### Ping/Pong

 For whatever reason, AWS API Gateway does not support WebSocket protocol level ping/pong.
-This means early detection of unclean client disconnects a lot of extra work as [(graphql-ws doesn't provide subprotocol level ping/pong)](https://github.com/enisdenjo/graphql-ws/issues/117).
 So you can use Step Functions to do this.
 See [`pingPong`](docs/interfaces/ServerArgs.md#pingpong).

 ### Socket idleness